What is an EHCP Annual Review?

 Informal EHCP Reviews - our EHCP Review Days/ EHCP Review Parents' Eve

 We hold informal reviews of your child's progress towards EHCP Reviews termly.
-Usually, these are held in person, though depending on the lockdown conditions at the time, these may be telephone or video meetings.
+Usually, these are held in person.

 EHCP Review Days (St Luke's)